Read chapters

 "No, it is not just you."
 Lord Aylesbury found himself saying.
 "But can you imagine if people told the truth?
 Now, that would be something."

-A passing couple regarded her with evident curiosity, prompting Catherine's discomfort.
+A passing couple regarded her with evident curiosity, which made Catherine uncomfortable.
 She looked around at others, too, and several eyes were on them.

 His lordship followed her eyes.